AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 <a href="./10.html" class="button">More ▶️</a>

 #### 11. Trending Query Detection
-<p class="justified">Mo’s algorithm scans sliding time windows over our search logs to spot surges in specific terms—fueling “hot” search suggestions and surfacing emerging interests.</p>
+<p class="justified">Mo’s algorithm scans sliding time windows over our search logs to spot surges in specific terms, fueling “hot” search suggestions and surfacing emerging interests.</p>
 **Design Technique / Algorithm:** Mo’s Algorithm<br>
 <a href="./11.html" class="button">More ▶️</a>

 #### 12. Autocomplete Search Suggestions
-<p class="justified">As users type, a Trie of historical queries delivers instant prefix matches—reducing keystrokes and guiding them toward popular searches.</p>
+<p class="justified">As users type, a Trie of historical queries delivers instant prefix matches, reducing keystrokes and guiding them toward popular searches.</p>
 **Design Technique / Algorithm:** Trie<br>
 <a href="./12.html" class="button">More ▶️</a>

 #### 13. Search Spell Correction
-<p class="justified">When users mistype, we combine Trie lookups with edit-distance calculations to suggest the closest valid queries—minimizing zero-result searches and keeping users on track.</p>
+<p class="justified">When users mistype, we combine Trie lookups with edit-distance calculations to suggest the closest valid queries, minimizing zero-result searches and keeping users on track.</p>
 **Design Technique / Algorithm:** Trie + Edit Distance<br>
 <a href="./13.html" class="button">More ▶️</a>